intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 application about itself, information sent about users, or information sent by the network.

-An architecture can follow the guideline from RFC 8558 in using explicit signals, but still fail to differentiate properly between information that should be kept private and information that should be shared.
+An architecture can follow the guideline from {{RFC8558}} in using explicit signals, but still fail to differentiate properly between information that should be kept private and information that should be shared. {{RFC6973}} also outlines this principle of data minimization as mitigation technique to protect privacy and provides further guidance.

 In looking at what information can or cannot easily be passed, we need to consider both, information from the network to the application